Pratapgh/-Youtube-data-harvesting-and-warehousing/README.md

 ## Introduction
  The Youtube data harvesting and warehousing is used to extract the complete data of the channel to analysis the required information.
-    The Youtube data harvesting and warehousing is used to extract the complete data of the channel to analysis the required information.

 ## Tools required
  - Python 3.9
  - MongoDB